ringcentral/integration-blog/_posts/2019-03-30-build-js-library-with-webpack-ringcentral-c2d.md

 We allow developers to import `libphonenumber-js` with CommonJS, AMD and global variable.

-So developers can use our library with `libphonenumber-js` CDN version:
+So developers can use the CDN hosted version of `libphonenumber-js` with our library:

 ```
 <script src="https://unpkg.com/libphonenumber-js@1.7.7/bundle/libphonenumber-min.js"></script>